• Home

 How to insert Sparklines in Excel online?

-• Go to the Insert tab, choose Line, Column, or Win/Loss.
+3. Choose the sparkline type: Line, Column, or Win/Loss.

 How to make horizontal Sparklines in Excel?